joehannes-jobs-zz/webtrekk/literature/bootstrap.md

-# Bootstapping the App
+# Bootstrapping the Application

-What I call the bootstrapping chapter of this lil piece of art, consists of 3 distinct parts
+What I call the bootstrapping chapter of this little piece of art, consists of 3 distinct parts

 * [/build/app/app.js](#Main-Entry-Point "save:")
 * [/build/app/module.js](#Main-AngularJS-Module "save:")
 * [/build/app/routes.js](#Routing "save:")

-While the main entry point configures the Module and triggers angularjs bootstrapping
+While the main entry point configures the Module and triggers AngularJS bootstrapping
 * the Module itself lives in its own file
-* as does the bigger part of the config in form of the Routing
+* as does the bigger part of the configuration in form of the Routing

 I'm using my very own [ng-harmony](http://www.github.com/ng-harmony) libs here, which
 * encapsulate the usual bootstrapping in a Helper-Class
 * uses an easy json-Object convenience mechanism for Routing
 * exposes the config, bootstrap methods of angular to serve your demands

-Apart from that different parts of the ng-harmony libs do allow for certain features in AngularJS with a decent setup (BabelJS, ES6 Modules, Webpack/SystemJS) ...
+Apart from that different parts of the ng-harmony libs do allow for certain features in AngularJS with a decent setup:
+eg: (BabelJS, ES6 Modules, Webpack/SystemJS) ...
 * decorators
 * in controller eventing
 * Base Classes, Utilities and Mixins